The Best Inland Marine Insurance Companies for 2026

 Installation Floater

-Installation floaters are a form of inland marine coverage that cover property that is not yet installed or is in the process of installation, along with other tools and materials used for the installation.
+Installation floaters are a form of inland marine coverage that cover property that is not yet installed or is in the process of installation, specifically the materials and fixtures that will become a permanent part of the project.
 For instance, say your contracting business is installing new cabinetry and countertops in a customer’s home and the countertops are damaged on the way to the site.
 The customer will not want to pay for damaged counters and you will not want to take the loss on the project, but if you have an installation floater, the cost of damage will be paid by the insurer instead.
-Typically, these policies are written to cover tools and materials from when the job begins until the point when installation is complete.
+While this coverage applies to the items being installed, it typically excludes the tools and mobile equipment used by the contractor to perform the work, which are covered under separate equipment floaters.

 Exhibition & Fine Art Coverage